LukeMathWalker/tracing-actix-web/examples/opentelemetry/README.md

 ## Traces

 You can look at the exported traces in your browser by visiting [http://localhost:16686](http://localhost:16686).
+Spans will be also printed to the console in JSON format, as structured log records.